 In view of this, Executive College will be providing general guidance for mitigation that is urgently needed against COVID-19 which has been deemed by WHO to be a Public Health Emergency of International Concern.

 Should a visit to the campus is essential, all students/visitors must comply with all safety and health guidelines or SOPs.

 Anyone displaying symptoms (fever over 37.5, cough, flu, sore throat, shortness of breath) and not wearing a mask will be denied entry.
 We seek for your honesty in declaring your health status at all times.
-Should the false information be collected, the college reserves the right to take appropriate or legal action which deemed necessary.
+Should the false information be collected, the college reserves the right to take appropriate or legal action when deemed necessary.